 Don't ever be afraid to say "no" to an assignment.
 There are many reasons for being unable to do a scroll, including simply needing a bit of a break.
 You should not feel guilty in turning down a scroll assignment for any reason, because you won't enjoy doing the scroll, and it will probably not be your best work.
 Making scrolls can be a lot of work, but it should be something that you enjoy doing, and take pride in.
+If having a deadline is a problem, perhaps you might want to take on a back scroll assignment.
+Contact the kingdom scribe to find out if any are available.
+Back scrolls are a great way to contribute to the kingdom by making a scroll that you can do at your own pace, without having to rush in order to get it done by a particular event.

-Make color copies of all your work, so that years later, you can look back and see how very far you have come.
+One of the most important pieces of advice to scribes is to make color copies of all your work, so that years later, you can look back and see how very far you have come.
 While it may not always feel like you are making progress from one scroll to the next, you will be surprised by how much your skills have grown when looking at a piece you did months or years earlier.
-Don't forget to sign your work on the back; write it legibly so that the herald can proclaim your name to everyone in court, and the recipient will know who to thank.
+This also will provide you with a portfolio of your work, in case you would like to do a comissioned piece sometime down the road.
+Modesty notwithstanding, please don't forget to sign your work on the back; write it legibly so that the herald can proclaim your name to everyone in court, and the recipient will know who to thank.